docknetwork/api-docs/source/index.html.md

 `POST /registries/`

+To create a registry, first a Policy object needs to be created for which a DID is needed.
+It is advised that the DID is registered on chain first (else someone can look at the registry a register the DID, thus controlling the registry).

-Create a Revocation registry on the blockchain
+This is an operation to create a Revocation registry on the blockchain

 > Body parameter